benoitpas/aoc-2019-haskell/README.md

 But for now, I'll implement the solution using the Haskell standard library.

-This first choice to make is how to store the maze.
+The first choice to make is how to store the maze.
 I could use an array or a map.
 In a language that supports array mutability, the array is probably the most efficient data structure, both in term of memory usage and speed.
 In Haskell, the choice is not that straightforward.
 I choose to use a 'Map' as it is probably as efficient as an immutable array and it has a richer interface.

 For my first tentative I used brute force which works for some of the examples (except the fourth one) so I tried something smarter, [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
 Without any pruning it works but it takes a long time on the part 1.